OllieUK/ServarrDock/INSTALL.md

 1. Clone the ServarrDock repository from [GitHub](https://github.com/OllieUK/ServarrDock).
 2. Copy the `.env.example` file to a new file named `.env`.
 3. Update the `.env` file with your personal settings, API keys, and credentials.
+4. Create a file named `acme.json` in the `./config/traefik` directory to store your SSL certificates, and set its permissions to 600: `chmod 600 acme.json`.
-4. Run `docker-compose up -d` to start the services.
+5. Run `docker-compose up -d` to start the services.
-5. Configure and set up each service according to the order specified below:
+6. Configure and set up each service according to the order specified below:
    - Media managers (Sonarr, Radarr, Lidarr)
    - Downloaders (SABnzbd, qBittorrent)
    - Gluetun